platformsh/platformsh-docs/cookbook/cli.rst

  platform domain:add example.com --cert="/etc/ssl/certs/example.crt" --key="/etc/ssl/private/example.key" --chain="/etc/ssl/certs/gd_intermediate.crt"

-The paths shown are the local shell paths to your certificate+key+chain files.
+The paths shown are the local shell paths to your certificate, key and chain files.
 This command will upload the cert and companion files as part of adding the domain to your platform project.
 Any of your routes which point to https://example.com would then serve that certificate rather than the *.us.platform.sh wildcard.